Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Covers

 We now show how resource-indexed arboreal covers can be used to define important notions on the extensional category.
 For a resource-indexed arboreal cover of $\E$ by $\C$, with adjunctions $L_k\: {\dashv} \: R_k$ and comonads $G_k$, we define four resource-indexed relations on objects of $\E$. \begin{defi} Consider a resource-indexed arboreal cover of $\E$ by $\C$, and any two objects $a,b$ of $\E$.
 For all $k > 0$, we define: \begin{itemize} \item $a \eqaCk b$ if there are morphisms $R_k a \to R_k b$ and $R_k b\to R_k a$ in $\C_k$. \item $a \eqdCk b$ if there are pathwise embeddings $R_k a \to R_k b$ and $R_k b\to R_k a$ in $\C_k$. \item $a \eqbCk b$ if there is a bisimulation between $R_k a$ and $R_k b$ in $\C_k$. \item $a \eqcCk b$ if there is an isomorphism $R_k a \cong R_k b$ in $\C_k$. \end{itemize} \end{defi} In view of Lemma~\ref{l:bisimilar-hom-equivalent}, we have the following chain of inclusions between these relations:

-\begin{rem} The relations $\eqaCk$ and $\eqcCk$ can equivalently be defined in terms of the co-Kleisli category of $G_k$.
-In fact, $a \eqaCk b$ if, and only if, there are co-Kleisli morphisms $G_k a \to b$ and $G_k b \to a$, and $a \eqcCk b$ precisely when $a$ and $b$ are isomorphic in the co-Kleisli category of $G_k$.
+\begin{rem} The relations $\eqaCk$ and $\eqcCk$ can equivalently be defined in terms of the Kleisli category of $G_k$.
+In fact, $a \eqaCk b$ if, and only if, there are Kleisli morphisms $G_k a \to b$ and $G_k b \to a$, and $a \eqcCk b$ precisely when $a$ and $b$ are isomorphic in the Kleisli category of $G_k$.
 However, the relations $\eqdCk$ and $\eqbCk$ require working in the Eilenberg-Moore~category. \end{rem}

-Note that $\eqaCk$, $\eqdCk$ and $\eqcCk$ are always equivalence relations (for the second one, just observe that the composition of pathwise embeddings is a pathwise embedding).
+Note that $\eqaCk$, $\eqdCk$ and $\eqcCk$ are always equivalence relations (for the second one, just observe that a composition of pathwise embeddings is a pathwise embedding).
 Further, $\eqbCk$ is transitive, thus an equivalence relation, whenever $\E$ has binary products.
 Just observe that, since right adjoints preserve limits, the product of $R_k a$ and $R_k b$ in $\C_k$ exists and can be identified with $R_k (a\times b)$.
 Hence, transitivity of $\eqbCk$ follows from Corollary~\ref{cor:bisim-equiv-rel}.